AdobeDocs/experience-manager-64.en/help/communities/solr.md

 * **schema.xml**
 * **solrconfig.xml**

-standard MLS files (schema.xml, solrconfig.xml) for Solr 4.10
+Standard MLS files (schema.xml, solrconfig.xml) for Solr 4.10

-standard MLS files (schema.xml, solrconfig.xml) for Solr 5
+Standard MLS files (schema.xml, solrconfig.xml) for Solr 5

 The Standard MLS files are stored in the AEM repository.

-**Note **: While the Solr files are stored in the msrp/ folder, they are also for DSRP (no changes necessary).
+**Note**: While the Solr files are stored in the msrp/ folder, they are also for DSRP (no changes necessary).

 **Download instructions**: replace *solrX *with *solr4 *or *solr5 *as appropriate

-1. using CRXDE|Lite, locate
+1. Using CRXDE|Lite, locate

     * /libs/social/config/datastore/msrp/*solrX*/**schema.xml**
     * /libs/social/config/datastore/msrp/*solrX*/**solrconfig.xml**

-1.
-1. download to local server on which Solr is deployed
+1. Download to local server on which Solr is deployed

-    * locate the `jcr:content` node's `jcr:data` property
+    * Locate the `jcr:content` node's `jcr:data` property
-    * select `view` to start the download
+    * Select `view` to start the download
-    * ensure the files are saved with the appropriate names and encoding (UTF8)
+    * Ensure the files are saved with the appropriate names and encoding (UTF8)

-1. follow the installation instructions for either standalone or SolrCloud mode
+1. Follow the installation instructions for either standalone or SolrCloud mode

 #### SolrCloud Mode - Standard MLS {#solrcloud-mode-standard-mls}

 1. Install and configure Solr in SolrCloud mode
 1. Prepare a new configuration:

-    1. create *new-config-dir*

-       such as *solr-install-dir*/myconfig/
+    1. Create *new-config-dir* such as *solr-install-dir*/myconfig/

-    1. copy the contents of the existing Solr configuration directory to *new-config-dir*
+    1. Copy the contents of the existing Solr configuration directory to *new-config-dir*

-        * for Solr4: copy *solr-install-dir*/example/solr/collection1/conf/&ast;
+        * For Solr4: copy *solr-install-dir*/example/solr/collection1/conf/&ast;
-        * for Solr5: copy *solr-install-dir*/server/solr/configsets/data_driven_schema_configs/&ast;
+        * For Solr5: copy *solr-install-dir*/server/solr/configsets/data_driven_schema_configs/&ast;

-    1. copy the downloaded **schema.xml** and **solrconfig.xml** to *new-config-dir* to overwrite existing files
+    1. Copy the downloaded **schema.xml** and **solrconfig.xml** to *new-config-dir* to overwrite existing files

 1. [Upload the new configuration](#upload-a-configuration-to-zookeeper) to ZooKeeper
 1. [Create a collection](#create-a-collection) specifying the necessary parameters, such as number of shards, number of replicas, and configuration name.